Data Protection Act Principles & Data Purchase Jargon Buster

 Data Protection Jargon

 GDPR: General Data Protection Regulation.
-A regulation set up to strengthen and unify data protection for all individuals within the European Union.
+A regulation set up to strengthen and also unify data protection for all individuals within the European Union.

 ICO: Information Commissioner’s Office.
 The UK’s independent body set up to uphold information rights.